Electronic Article Delivery

 - Microsoft Edge browser (used by Windows 10) will not give you the option to open the document in Adobe Reader: save the document instead.
 When you open the saved document you will be offered a range of tools to use to view the document: select Adobe Reader at this point and your DRM Lite document should open into Adobe Reader.

-- Is your device connected to the internet?
 Online access is required every time you open the document.
 If you are going to need access to an article and will not have internet access then print a hardcopy.

 The WiFi service has a limited capacity, so if you are using it in an area with poor reception, or using it at a busy time then your document might not connect successfully with the security software at British Library.
 Try opening the document using a direct internet connection, or try again later using WiFi.

-- Save option is not available?
 Use the option to "save" or "save as" when downloading the document in Internet Explorer as the option to save is greyed out if you select "open" and view the document first.
 If you do not have the option to save either at the point of opening the document or when viewing the document then try using a different web browser.

-Information on this page relates to the 2018-19 academic year
+Information on this page relates to the 2019-20 academic year